-For the last 108 years, Carmel Adventist College has centred its vision on serving the community through providing excellent, value-based education to the children who daily walk through the doors of each classroom.
+For over 100 years, Carmel Adventist College has centred its vision on serving the community through providing excellent, value-based education to the children who daily walk through the doors of each classroom.

 Beyond serving the community in this way, the College emulates service through fostering a heart of service in the students who attend the school.
 This occurs through the underpinning philosophy of the curriculum, as well as through overt service opportunities provided by Carmel Adventist College.

 Sarah - Cambodia

 “I was pushed outside of my comfort-zone and did things I never thought I would do.
 This trip made me feel like I had a purpose and a reason, and that I’m actually doing things for others…”